 - Cooler (tip: use freezer Ziploc bags to snag ice from hotels)

-- Two-port USB cigarette lighter power adapter (for charging smart-phones, tablets, cameras, etc.)
+- One or two-port USB cigarette lighter power adapter (for charging smart-phones, tablets, cameras, etc.)

 PRE ROAD-TRIP CHECKLIST

 If you want to take the last-minute stress out of preparing for your road trip, follow these tips:

 2-4 WEEKS PRIOR

 - Carefully review several online road trip packing checklists and then make your own road trip packing checklist.

 - Trips go so much smoother if you begin your trip fully prepared.
 It can be really disruptive to your fun if you have to keep running to buy supplies consistently while on the road.

 - Finalize who is taking care of your pets.

 - You may need to get shots (or update them) for your pets if they will be staying at an overnight facility that requires them.
 You should also make sure that you have your proof/paperwork in order to prove that they received the shots.